mir-owahed/DevOps-tutorial/jenkins-cicd-learn/jenkins-update-deployment.md

 | **Description** | GitHub token for push access                    |

 📌 **Note:** Make sure the GitHub token has the `repo` scope enabled to allow pushing commits to your repositories.

+That stage is doing a full GitOps-style update by:

+    Replacing the image tag placeholder in the Kubernetes YAML.

+    Committing and pushing the updated manifest back to the GitHub repo.

+    Using a GitHub token securely from Jenkins credentials.

+Let’s adapt this pattern to your pipeline, updating the Kubernetes deployment file in your own repo: mir-owahed/Boardgame, and replacing the image tag with $GIT_TAG instead of $BUILD_NUMBER